Luv1n/At1-Y12/README.md

 1. **Confidentiality**
     - Replace the `password` attribute with `password_hash`, ensuring the password is never stored in plain text.
     - Create the `hash_password` method to handle password hashing (using the SHA256 algorithm).
-Call this method during the initialization process.
+Call this method during the initialisation process.

 2. **Authentication**
     - Update the `verify_password` method to also call the `hash_password` method to validate if the stored (hashed) password matches the input password.